Monday, November 3, 2008

-Going beyond that was proven kind of difficult.
+Going beyond that proved kind of difficult.
 I had to order the thesis of John Starkweather and see the dedication there: His advisor was Carl Porter Duncan.
-In a similar pattern, and spending considerable time at the library, I managed to dig my genealogy back to 1800's and to Hermann von Helmhotz.
+In a similar pattern, and spending considerable time at the library, I managed to dig up my genealogy back to the 1800s and to Hermann von Helmholtz.
 After that, I hit the entry at Chemical Genealogy and relied on the tree there.

 After that, I posted my academic ancestors tree on my home page, letting friends and (academic) family know about it.